ziotom78/raytracing_course/tomasi-ray-tracing-04b.md

 # Normalization (2/3)

--   It’s better to ask for the luminosity instead of calculating it:
+-   It is preferable to pass the luminosity as an argument rather than recomputing it within the function:

     -   In tests, it can be convenient to pass different values for the brightness;
     -   The user might want to specify this value.